-When we established Sash Window Experts more than 25 years ago, our mission was to help preserve our country’s period windows and doors.
-Since then, our small team of accomplished craftsmen has been working tirelessly to achieve these aims, carrying out countless sash window repairs and renovations in properties across Sussex and the South East.
+At Sash Window Experts, our mission has always been to help preserve our country’s beautiful period windows and doors.
+For over 25 years, our small team of accomplished craftsmen has been working tirelessly to achieve these aims, carrying out countless sash window repairs and renovations in properties across Sussex and the South East.

 Whether on site or in our joinery workshop, our team of local artisans take great pride in restoring the beautiful period features and functions of sash windows back to their former glory.
 From slide mechanisms and draught proofing to accommodating advances in double glazing technology, we can help renovate sash windows for all kinds of period properties, so that you can enjoy your home’s classic features for many more years to come.

 One of the most common problems with sash windows is window sill decay as a result of paint deterioration.
 Rather than replacing the entire box frame with a new one, Sash Window Experts can carefully remove the existing lower box assembly and replace it with a new hardwood sill section, complete with pulley and out linings bonded in with epoxy resin.
 We use the same joints that were originally used to maintain the strength of the box frame.